dataresearchcenter/ftm-geocode/README.md

 address cache database before actual geocoding.
 After geocoding, new addresses are added to the cache database.

+Address ids will be rewritten based on normalization (`addressEntity` refs are updated on other entities), to keep the original ids, add the flag `--no-rewrite-ids`

 Geocoders can be set via `GEOCODERS` and default to `nominatim`

 ### geocoding just address strings